ppy/osu-wiki/wiki/Help_Centre/en.md

 If this happens to you, simply wait for a while and try to sign in a little later.

-A couple of hours at the absolute maximum will clear the status for most people and allow them to sign in again.
+A couple of hours, as the absolute maximum, will clear the status for most people and allow them to sign in again.

-#### I didn't receive any emails from osu!/I forgot my email address!
+#### I don't receive any emails from osu!/I forgot my email address!

 **There might be an issue with your account's current email address.**